Youtube Photo Training

-Yellow Wood Guiding's Photo Safaris offer plenty of photography instruction.
-To get the most out of your photo safari I have created these videos to cover the basics of photography so guests are ready to head out into Rocky Mountain National Park and start taking great pictures right away.
+Yellow Wood Guiding's Photo Tours offer plenty of photography instruction.
+To get the most out of your photo tour I have created these videos to cover the basics of photography so guests are ready to head out into Rocky Mountain National Park and start taking great pictures right away.

 If you are short on time the videos that are a must watch are labeled with an *